New Paragraph

 We work on a No Settlement / No Fee basis; if you don’t get any money, we don’t get any money.
 So you have absolutely nothing to lose; on the contrary, you have a lot to gain.

-By working with Property Damage Loss Assessors, you will have someone on your side from the very start.
+By working with James and the team at Property Damage Loss Assessors, you will have someone on your side from the very start.

 An experienced professional is what's needed to ensure you receive the maximum entitlement on your policy